flybywiresim/docs/docs/dev-corner/dev-guide/specific/flypad-translations.md

 This page is pulled externally from the A32NX repository and describes the processes involved with adding features to the EFB and sourcing translations.

-We're thrilled to be partnered with Localazy, who offers top-notch software localization services bringing multiple language support to our EFB enhancing the user experience.
+We have partnered with Localazy, who offer top-notch software localization services, bringing multi-language support to our EFB, enhancing the user experience.

 <figure markdown>
   [![localazy-mono-logo.svg](../../assets/localazy-mono-logo.svg){ width="300" }](https://localazy.com/term/software-localization?utm_source=flybywiresim.